Snorkeling Weight Belt – How to Choose and Use Safely

 This is a complex question.
 It will change based on your weight, body fat level, if you are wearing a wetsuit, and how deep you dive.
 Keep in mind that the farther down you go, the less buoyant you will become because of water pressure.
 You may be positively buoyant at 20 feet, but neutral at 30 feet (meaning you won’t rise to the surface without kicking).

 I like to stay very buoyant for safety.
 If I black out for some reason I want to come floating to the surface.
-So I don't use nearly as much weight as most divers and freedivers/spearfishers.
-I am fairly slender, 150 lbs, without much fat.
-Without a wetsuit 3 lbs feels perfect to me.
+So I don’t use nearly as much weight as most divers, freedivers, or spearfishers.
+I am fairly slender, 150 pounds, without much fat.
+Without a wetsuit 2-3 pounds feels perfect to me.
 It gives me some assistance without feeling too heavy when swimming around.
-I can use 4 lbs when I am wearing a very thin neoprene top, or when I have my flip flops attached to my belt that are buoyant.
+I can use four pounds when I am wearing a very thin neoprene top, or when I have my flip flops attached to my belt that are buoyant.

 You will find online sources for figuring out how much weight to use, but they are nearly all for tank divers or spearfishers.
 For a snorkeling weight belt, it’s not as clear cut.
 You will just have to get in the water and test different weights to figure out what you like.
 I would suggest only doing this with a partner who can dive, and err on the buoyant side.
 Also keep in mind that less weight is more comfortable when snorkeling and not diving (and less luggage weight).